scipy-conference/scipy_proceedings/papers/atharva_rasane/main.md

 The above is a simple implementation of the algorithm where we are assuming

-1. The only white spaces in the text are " ".
+1. The only white spaces in the text are `" "`.
 2. BERT model has infinite context.

 This simplified code allows us to grasp the core of the algorithm.
 First, we split the input text into a list of words using the split() function.
 Next, we replace every 5th word with the string "[MASK]" which represents a special token indicating where BERT should predict a word.
 For each [MASK] token, we pass the preceding words and the 4 following words to the BERT model, assuming BERT can handle an infinite context.
 In reality, BERT has a limited context, so we use up to maximum_context_size - 5 words along with the [MASK] token.
 The missing_word_form_BERT() function returns the most probable word, which replaces the [MASK] token in the list.
-We continue this process until all [MASK] tokens are replaced, then convert the list of words back into a string using " ".join()
+We continue this process until all [MASK] tokens are replaced, then convert the list of words back into a string using `" ".join()`.

 The beauty of the algorithm is that if we were to run it again on the watermarked text the output that we would get would be the same as the input thus to check if a given text is watermarked we simply need to compare the input and output to determine if a given text is watermarked we simply need to run the above algorithm again, but with a few changes we will have to take in offset as a consideration as the one plagiarizing the text might insert additional words that may lead to the text